MobileRobots/amr-ros-config/gazebo/README.md

 may need to copy the `apollo11_landing_site_1000x1000` model to your ~/.gazebo/models directory, especially for older versions of Gazebo.
 Note that gravity is moon-scale in the moon environment, so behavior of the robot may be unusual.

-If you have already launched Gazebo with a desired world and just want to create robots plus other neccesary nodes (such as robot_state_publisher) for use with ROS, you can use the `spawn-pioneer3at.launch`, `spawn-pioneer3dx.launch`, etc files, or use spawn.launch but specify a `urdf` argument with the path to a URDF file for the robot to create.